 Give Your Dog Regular Baths

 This one’s quite obvious.
 The cleaner you keep your dog, the cleaner your house will be.
-Also, regular baths will not only make your dog smell great, it’ll also stop your house from accumulating that dog stink.
+Also, regular baths will not only make your dog smell great, but they’ll also stop your house from accumulating that dog stink.
 Try getting anti-flea dog shampoo that smells like lavender or peppermint.
-Trust me, this will take away half of all your canine-related cleaning problems!
+Trust me; this will take away half of all your canine-related cleaning problems!

 When you own a dog, you’ve got to accept that your house will need a little more scrubbing than before.
-However, this is hardly a problem when comparing it to the amazing positives that come with owning a dog.
-Dogs teach us how to care for another living being and how to love selflessly without expecting anything in return.
+However, this is hardly a problem when comparing it to the amazing positives of owning a dog.
+Dogs teach us how to care for another living being and love selflessly without expecting anything in return.

 Shawn is a content writer at FeedFond.
 He’s a doting father not only to his two children but also to his two Golden Retrievers.
 Check out more of his articles at FeedFond.com.